Kohl1998/Jakes-Eatery/README.md

-# Improved accessbility for an agency
+# Websites for Streak Restaurant

 ## Description

-For this application I helped an agency to improve the seo on their site to increase they rankings on search engines by adding values to their alt attributes for images/icons.
-Also, I helped them to improve accessibility for users who are visually impaired, as screen readers will help users with content on the page.
+For this application I helped a restaurant build a website to help simplify user experience, by structuring the meals in columns down the page.

+My main objective for this was to help the business owner have a professional site to increase awareness around the business.
+Also, to boost conversion all round for the owners.

-During the process I learnt how important semantic elements are for structuring websites, as it will help browsers to interpret the content of the page more efficiently.
+During the process I learnt more about css background properties in structuring content within grids.

 ## Installation

-As this was a feature request challenge I was provided with the starter code which provided me access to the html/css files.

-Once I received this I setup a remote repo on Github to work from, which I then cloned to my local repository so I can have the two in sync.

-Afterwards, I used vscode which is an integrated development environment which allowed me to update the software code.

-Lastly, once I was done I pushed all the updates to my remote repository from my local repo using commits, and once I was happy I deployed the changes to the live website.
+N/A

 ## Usage